topikettunen/tok-theme/README.md

 ## About

-Comfy dark monochromatic theme for Emacs.
-Simple syntax highlighting for highlighting errors and some coloring in modes that matter, e.g. `magit`.
+Comfy minimal theme for Emacs.
+Simple syntax highlighting for highlighting errors, comments and some coloring in modes that matter, e.g. `magit`.

 ![Picture of the theme](/screenshot.png)